 Guy: That reminds me, did I remember to bring my hot dog buns?

 - Monster Misogyny: Twenty-four on-screen female deaths, not counting Victim Montages, compared to three killed males.
-"You think a lot of guys who make movies have issues with women?"

 - Montages: A montage features more victims, subsequent reports (from the reporter or newsboy), Dr. Gavin at work... and some guy.